Esser50K/EvilTwinFramework/README.md

 > add aps only ssid = freewifi, channel = 6

-Now make sure the interface used for the deuathentication attack is not the same as the one used for the fake access point while it is running.
+You can use the same interface for injecting packets while running the fake access point.
+You can check and set configurations with:

-> config airdeauthor
+> config airinjector

 > listargs

-After all that run the deauthor:
+After all that run the Injector (which by default performs Deauthentication attack):

-> start airdeauthor
+> start airinjector

 Same can be done when deleting from the deauth list with the 'del' command.
 The 'show' command can also be followed by a filter string

 Contributors can program Plugins in python either for the airscanner or airhost or airdeauthor.
+Contributors can also code MITM scripts for mitmproxy.